labib-c/Custos-Public/README.md

 ![Team Logo](./logo.png)

-Custos is a company founded in the cybersecurity industry.
+Custos (meaning 'guard' in Latin) is a company founded in the cybersecurity industry.
 Custos aims to prevent dataloss within your company allowing you to operate with ease of mind.

 Table of Contents
 ---